ANUSHKA23112368/mlp/README.md

 # CivicLens AI

-CivicLens AI is a resume-ready ML and NLP project for analyzing customer tickets, public grievance logs, or service complaints.
+CivicLens AI is a ML and NLP project for analyzing customer tickets, public grievance logs, or service complaints.
 It helps operations teams identify urgent issues faster, route cases to the right department, and summarize the biggest pain points from unstructured text.

 ## Why this project is strong for a resume